 What to Expect at Your Office Visit

-After the condition is stable, the health care provider will get a medical history from family members or friends and a more detailed physical examination will be done.
+After the condition is stable, the provider will get a medical history from family members or friends and a more detailed physical examination will be done.
 This will include a careful examination of the brain and nervous system.

 Medical history questions may include:

 - Is there a pattern to the episodes?

 - Is it always the same type of posture?

 - Is there any history of a head injury or drug use?

 - What other symptoms occurred before or with the abnormal posturing?